bigladder/erin/docs/user-guide/user-guide.md

 Similarly, a storage component cannot discharge more flow than it has stored.
 Typical examples of a storage component include battery systems, pumped hydro, diesel fuel storage tanks, coal piles, and thermal energy storage tanks.

-The current version of the storage tank does not have an efficiency or leakage component associated with it although these elements can be approximated with converter components.
+The current version of the storage tank does not have an efficiency or leakage component associated with it.
+However, charge/discharge efficiency can be approximated with converter components and leakage via a small draw load.

 ### Component Type: Pass-Through

 A pass-through component is a component that physically exists on the system but that only passes flow through itself without disruption.
+As such, it is does not change the energy flow of the network.
-This is useful for giving a location to associate failure modes and fragility curves (discussed below) as failure of the component may result in a loss of a flow.
+Therefore, the main use for a pass-through component is in providing equipment to associate failure modes and fragility curves (discussed below) with.
+Since failure of the component results in a loss of a flow, it may be important to take into account.
 Typical examples of pass-through components are above-ground and below-ground power lines, natural-gas pipe runs, district heating pipe runs, etc.

 ### Component Type: Muxer